 We've got two webinars in September that are must-attend events!
-On Saturday, September 7, Lianne Kruger presents "Daughters of the King to Mothers of a Nation."
+The first will be on Saturday, September 7, when Lianne Kruger presents "Daughters of the King to Mothers of a Nation."
 On Wednesday, September 18, Dede Huang presents "Chinese Exclusion's Hidden Impact on Non-Chinese Family Histories."

 Lianne Kruger Explores the Filles du Roi (King's Daughters)